Food and Beverage Sector

 RETAILING

-Spending on food In Nigeria was estimated at almost US$55 billion in 2023.
-This accounted for 75% of grocery sales, which have had a CAGR of 9.2% between 2017 and 2023, according to Marketresearch.com.
+Spending on food in Nigeria was estimated at almost US$60 billion in 2024.
+This accounted for 75% of grocery sales, which have had a CAGR of 9.2% between 2017 and 2024, according to Marketresearch.com.
 Modern grocery retailing is continuing to expand, as consumers seek comfort and convenience when shopping for food.
 Market reports note the move away from unpackaged to packaged goods and Nigeria’s nominal per capita spending on consumer-packaged goods (CPG) is one of the largest in Africa.

 Online shopping is also available, through companies such as the online supermarkets Gloo.ng or Supermart.ng.